Hotel Mario: Reception

 Hotel Mario has since been described as one of the worst Mario games.
-IGNs Levi Buchanan said that while it was superior to Philips' The Legend of Zelda games, closing doors was not "a strong enough hook for an entire game", and J.C.
+IGN's Levi Buchanan said that while it was superior to Philips' The Legend of Zelda games, closing doors was not "a strong enough hook for an entire game", and J.C.
 Fletcher of Joystiq ridiculed the plot: "Apparently Bowser has nefariously plotted to have his underlings open doors in ... his own hotels, thus wasting air conditioning and increasing his own electric bill.
 Mario and Luigi must heroically latch all the doors and save their archenemy from having his hallways get too cold."
 GamesRadar described it as "craptastic", and Eurogamer as "little more than a really rubbish version of Elevator Action".
 The controls have been criticized as unresponsive.

 The cutscenes have been widely criticized.
 1UP.com described them as "outright terrifying", and IGN called them "abysmal", resembling "a bad flip-book of images printed out of Microsoft Paint".
 Joystiq described them as "amateurish, garishly colorful, shaky, randomly zooming animation".
-The voice acting was also criticized; both 1UP.com and IGN found Mario voice actor Marc Graue's performance ill-fitting for the character and lacking the playfulness of Mario's current voice artist Charles Martinet.
+The voice acting was also criticized; both 1UP.com and IGN found Mario voice actor Marc Graue's performance ill-fitting for the character and lacking the playfulness of Mario's voice artist at the time Charles Martinet.
 Danny Cowan of 1UP wrote: "Mario sounds more like someone's ex-smoker grandpa trying to imitate a Mafia hit man...
 The dialogue is meant to sound playful, but the character voices imply acts of menace and hate."
 In 2008, IGN named Hotel Mario one of the ten worst Mario games.
 In 2017, GamesRadar ranked Hotel Mario 48th on their "The 50 Worst Games of All Time" list.

+Legacy

+In the mid to late 2000s, Hotel Mario's cutscenes gained notoriety as Internet memes and endured as one of the most common sources for YouTube poop video mashups.
+A fan remake of the game with several quality of life enhancements, titled Hotel Mario ReBooked, is currently in development.
+Marc Graue reprised his roles as Mario and Luigi in a parody dub in 2012.